 The buck continued on the same course, trot-weaving his way through the palo verde and saguaro, back and forth, over and about, easily maneuvering around anything in his path.
 He reached a four-strand barbed-wire fence that crossed the ranch, paused, raised his nose into the air as if to stretch his neck, and shook his head like a dog shaking water out of his ears.
 A confusing tangle of wide, thick, dark-horned tines glinted maddeningly in the sun.

-The sight obliterated any semblance of composure that I might have had still had.
+The sight obliterated any semblance of composure that I might have still had.
 He was absolutely beautiful!

-Unabashedly out in the now open sunlight, the buck collected himself and jumped the four-strand fence effortlessly.
+Unabashedly out in the now-open sunlight, the buck collected himself and jumped the four-strand fence effortlessly.
 The outsized basket on his head was plainly visible from hundreds of yards away as he continued weaving and trotting through the desert landscape toward us.

-Alfredo waited for the buck to momentarily disappear behind an ironwood tree, then motioned for me to a begin moving downhill toward a spot in the cover of a large mesquite.
+Alfredo waited for the buck to disappear momentarily behind an ironwood tree, then motioned for me to a begin moving downhill toward a spot in the cover of a large mesquite.
 "We can shoot from down here."

 We moved carefully down the slope, and suddenly the big three-by-three appeared on the desert floor, still broadside to us but no longer feeding, instead staring intently at the direction from which the other buck approached.